oasis-tcs/openc2-cacao-ext/openc2-cacao-ext-v1.0.md

 OpenC2 CACAO Targets correspond to OpenC2 Actuator Specifications.

-> NOTE: determine what, if anything, needs to be defined beyond the correlation of APs and CACAO Targets.
+> **To-Do:** determine what, if anything, needs to be defined beyond the correlation of APs and CACAO Targets.

-> NOTE: provide examples of CACAO targets for OpenC2 APs
+> **To-Do:** provide examples of CACAO targets for OpenC2 APs

 # 5 Standard Playbook Variables